m4ttsch/omscs-notes-notes/information-security/operating-system-security.md

 Many architectures support more than two (user and system) execution rings.

-Thanks to these rings, the processor is aware of which kind of code it is executing - be it untrusted user code or trusted system code -  and knows that it shouldn’t access code or data belonging to a higher privilege level.
+Thanks to these rings, the processor is aware of which kind of code it is executing - be it untrusted user code or trusted system code -  and knows that it shouldn't access code or data belonging to a higher privilege level.

 Certain privileged hardware instructions can only be executed when the processor is executing in ring 0.
 These instructions are usually ones that provide direct access to the hardware: manipulating memory, interacting with devices, and so forth.